jackweekes/Mealie-Recipes-iOS-APP/README.md

 ## Mealie iOS App (Community Project)

 A native iOS app built with SwiftUI to connect to your self-hosted [Mealie](https://github.com/mealie-recipes/mealie) server via the official API.
 Designed for iPhone and iPad, this app brings recipe management, shopping lists, and smart uploads to your fingertips.
+If you like this project, consider [supporting the developer on Buy Me a Coffee](https://buymeacoffee.com/walfrosch92).

 ---